-Humanity+ is an international nonprofit membership organization which advocates the ethical use of technology to expand human capacities.
-In other words, we want people to be better than well.
+Humanity+ is an international nonprofit membership organization which advocates for the ethical use of technology and evidence-based science to expand human capacities.
+This includes overcoming disease, extending life, and building a healthy ecology for life.
+In doing so, Humanity+ advocates for efficient energy sources, anti-pollution protocols, balanced decision-making, non-partisan approaches to the social and economic safety, health and prosperity of people throughout the world.
+In other words, we want people and our environment to be better than well.

-- Human enhancement, both therapeutic and selective, challenges the normal status and aims to expanding human capabilities that furthers human physiological functions and extends the maximum life span.
-External devices such as smart phones, smart watches, wearable bio monitors, Google glasses, etc. are all expanding human capabilities In the field of medical technology, the cochlear implant and bionic eyes have broken through the glass ceiling on biological determinism.
+Human enhancement, both therapeutic and selective, challenges the normal status and aims to expand human capabilities that further human physiological functions and extend the maximum life span.
+External devices such as smart phones, smart watches, wearable bio monitors, Google glasses, etc. are all expanding human capabilities.
+In the field of medical technology, the cochlear implant and bionic eyes have broken through the glass ceiling on biological determinism.
 Regenerative medicine, stem cell therapies, smart prosthetics, genetic engineering, nanomedicine, cryonics, nootropics, neuropharmacology, have already done this.